-The consolidated financial statements of the Group have been prepared under the historical cost basis, except for the Parent Company's investment in equity securities and investment properties which are measured at fair value.
+The consolidated financial statements of the Group have been prepared under the historical cost basis, except for the following accounts:

+- investment in equity securities and investment properties measured at fair value; and - retirement liability measured at present value of estimated future cash outflows.

 Historical cost is generally based on the fair value of the consideration given in exchange for an asset and the fair value of consideration received in exchange for incurring a liability.